eclab/grains/README.md

 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## Info

+This directory contains documents with useful information for developing GRAINS etc.

 ## Respite

 A fix to make it possible to use 2ENV with fast gate release / raise combinations that often occur with MIDI notes.